feroult/yawp-site/guides/getting-started/google-appengine-deploy.md

 <application>YOUR_APPENGINE_PROJECT_ID</application>
 ~~~

-3) From the project's root folder, deploy your APP using the Appengine Maven Plugin:
+3) From the project's root folder, deploy your app using the App Engine Maven plugin:

 ~~~ bash
 mvn appengine:update
 ~~~

-4) Try it with cURL:
+4) Test it with cURL:

 ~~~ bash
 $ curl http://YOUR_APPENGINE_PROJECT_ID.appspot.com/api